-What Kind of U.S. Visa Should Foreign Founders Apply For?
+What Kind of U.S. Work Visa Should Foreign Founders Apply For?

 Recently, I was speaking with a founder and mentioned that I am a board observer for a startup called Legalpad, which specializes in work visa automation.
 The topic of visas immediately took center stage in our conversation, and the founder started walking me through the troubles they’ve had with getting one.

 For starters, they did not know whether a visa was even available.
 If it were available, they had no clue what kind to get or even how to start with the paperwork.
 He told me that the ability to stay in the United States was one of his biggest stressors on top of all of his startup duties.
 In short, the work visa issue was a central obstacle on their entrepreneurial path.

 Unfortunately, his story is not uncommon among entrepreneurs.

 In 2018, the National Foundation for American Policy found that, of 91 startups valued at $1 billion, 55 percent have a founder who immigrated from a foreign country.
 As a senior associate at Amplo, I see this proportion reflected in my interactions with startups’ founding teams.
 Immigration issues are one of the many hurdles that most startup founders have to overcome, and this article will help you determine which visa is right for you: the well-known H-1B, or the one that offers most founders a better path, the O-1 visa for extraordinary ability.

 The H-1B vs. the O-1